 Here’s how three publishers in the AdThrive community see great results from the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS as well!

 Love and Lemons

 Vegetarian food site Love and Lemons had a CLS score that hovered around 0.7 at the beginning of April.
 On April 14, the CLS score fell to 0.1, and when Google Chrome 90 was released, the score fell further to .06, even better than Google’s “good” threshold.

 How did they do it?

-Publishers Jack Mathews and Jeanine Donofrio turned on the AdThrive plugin’s CLS Optimization option and did extensive troubleshooting to resolve layout shifts that weren’t related to ads.
+Publishers Jack Mathews and Jeanine Donofrio turned on the AdThrive plugin’s CLS Optimization option and did extensive troubleshooting to resolve layout shifts unrelated to ads.

 “Between those two things, I was able to then narrow down what the issues were specific to our website,” Jack told us.

 With ad-related CLS out of the way, Jack was able to fix site-specific CLS issues.
 Using the Performance tab of Chrome WebTools in an incognito window, Jack dialed in site-specific opportunities, including using proper font preloading mixed with font-display attributes for the site’s custom web fonts and fixing an issue with the site’s “share” plugin where its delay in loading caused a CLS reflow.

 Hire out CLS optimizations if you can!